GoogleCloudPlatform/gke-poc-toolkit/README.md

 ## Cleanup

-If cleaning up a cluster installed with the cli defualts, simply run:
+If cleaning up a cluster installed with the cli defaults, simply run:

 ```shell
 ./gkekitctl delete